 Our multi-disciplinary team is immersed in understanding this ever-changing industry, providing counsel to legalized operators in the industry, as well as clients who provide goods and services to the industry – from start-ups to large national companies.

-Buchanan's Cannabis Law practice is ranked Nationwide in the Chambers USA 2019 and 2020 guides.
+Buchanan's Cannabis Law practice has been ranked Nationwide in the Chambers USA since 2019.

 What Makes Us Unique

 Buchanan is a full-service firm with depth of experience helping clients in regulated industries.
 We have worked directly with relevant agencies such as the Drug Enforcement Agency, Food and Drug Administration, the U.S. Department of Health and Human Services and the National Institute on Drug Abuse.
 In addition, few firms have our level of experience protecting agricultural- and medical-related intellectual property.

 When It Comes to Cannabis Law, We’ve Got You Covered